 Mediterranean-Style Baked Tilapia:

 ~1 lb of natural tilapia fillets, or other lean white fish

 ~1/4-1/2 cup white wine

-garnish with some chopped Italian parsley if you've got it, and more chopped fresh basil
+garnish with chopped Italian parsley if you've got it, and more chopped fresh basil

 Pre-heat oven to 450.
 Oil a baking dish.
 Season the fillets with kosher salt, fresh ground black pepper, and a squeeze of lemon juice, and arrange in one layer in the baking dish.